particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 ### Third-party libraries

+{{!-- BEGIN shared-blurb 0ac81e91-31f6-4a87-9d78-f10f016ab102 --}}

 Most third-party libraries are believed to be compatible.
 The exceptions include:

 - Libraries for MCU-specific features (such as ADC DMA)
 - Libraries that are hardcoded to support only certain platforms by their PLATFORM_ID
+- Libraries that manipulate GPIO at high speeds or are timing-dependent

+#### DS18B20 (1-Wire temperature sensor)

+- Not compatible
+- OneWire library requires high-speed GPIO support
+- Can use [DS2482](https://github.com/rickkas7/DS2482-RK) I2C to 1-Wire bridge chip instead
+- SHT30 sensors (I2C) may be an alternative in some applications

+#### NeoPixel (WS2812, WS2812B, and WS2813)

+- Requires Device OS 5.3.2 or later and [Particle-NeoPixel](https://github.com/technobly/Particle-NeoPixel) version 1.0.3.

+#### OneWire

+- Not compatible
+- OneWire library requires high-speed GPIO support
+- Can use [DS2482](https://github.com/rickkas7/DS2482-RK) I2C to OneWire bridge instead

+#### SHT1x (temperature and humidity sensor)

+- Not compatible, requires high-speed GPIO support
+- SHT3x using I2C is recommended

+#### SparkIntervalTimer

+- Not compatible at this time
+- Requires hardware timer support from user firmware

+{{!-- END shared-blurb --}}

 ## Version history